odudex/Crux/README.md

-# Sketching a C version of Krux
+# Crux - A C version of Krux

+Crux is an experimental project that explores the capabilities of the ESP32-P4 while gradually porting the structure and features of [Krux](https://github.com/selfcustody/krux) into C

+Along the way, we also experiment with alternative dependencies such as [libwally](https://github.com/ElementsProject/libwally-core), aiming to expand the project’s possibilities while maintaining full compatibility and interoperability with its Python predecessor.

 ## Build